frederic-perez/AmE-dictionary/data/idioms.md

 __tap into__ :seven: __1__ To establish a connection with; have access to: _tapped into a new market for their products._ _It has allowed me to tap into my best talents._ __2__ To take advantage of: _tapped into their enthusiasm to improve the school._ _A good way to tap into their wallets._ _To tap into the millions of dollars to be made from apps._ _It’s possible that a new loan wouldn’t have to be tapped into immediately._
 __tapped out__ Completely exhausted or depleted (of some resource). _A: “Do you want to place another bet?”
 B: “Nah, I’m tapped out.”
 Do we have any more ink cartridges?
 This one’s tapped out._
 __tear around__ _Her idea of taking a day off is tearing around a golf course._
+__tell (someone or something) apart__ To be able to discern or distinguish two or more people or things that appear or seem similar. _This one is real, and this one is the counterfeit—you can tell them apart by the small holographic mark at the top corner of the genuine document._
 __tell me about it__ (spoken) Used to say that you understand what somebody is talking about and have had the same experience: _I get so annoyed with Steve!
 Tell me about it.
 He drives me crazy._ :es: ¡Dímelo a mí!
 __tempest in a teapot__ Tempest in a teapot (American English), or storm in a teacup (British English), is an idiom meaning a small event that has been exaggerated out of proportion.
 There are also lesser known or earlier variants, such as tempest in a teacup, storm in a cream bowl, tempest in a glass of water, storm in a wash-hand basin, and storm in a glass of water.
 __tempus fugit__ [:scroll: The phrase is Latin for “time flies.”]
 Time passes quickly. _I can’t believe it’s been so long since my last visit—tempus fugit!_